Open-Attestation/oa-verify/README.md

 - `PROVIDER_NETWORK`: let you specify the network to use, i.e. "homestead", "mainnet", "ropsten", "rinkeby".
 - `PROVIDER_ENDPOINT_TYPE`: let you specify the provider to use, i.e. "infura", "alchemy", "jsonrpc".

-_Provider that is supported: Infura, EtherScan, Alchemy, JSON-RPC_
+_Provider that is supported: Infura, Alchemy, JSON-RPC_

 ### Switching network